 Student behavior in the cafeteria will be based on courtesy and cleanliness.
-This means leaving your table and area in the condition in which others would like to eat.
-Students are allowed to sit at a table of their choosing.
-Students will stay at their table the entire lunchtime (except for discarding trash and returning their tray).
+This means leaving your area in the condition in which others would like to eat.
+Students are allowed to choose where they sit.
+Students will stay at their eating area the entire lunchtime (except for discarding trash and returning their tray).

 Students remain in the cafeteria until they are dismissed by the supervisor on duty.
-Students who fail to meet these expectations will be assigned a seat.
-Students may take food outside of the cafeteria only when given special permission.